cartalyst/theme-default-admin/README.md

 # Default Admin Theme

-The default admin theme for Platform 2
+The default admin theme for Platform.

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](LICENSE).
 Code well, rock on.